vxsharma-14/project-NAnPack/README.md

 # Version

-## 1.0.0-alpha3
+## 1.0.0-alpha4
 This package follows Semantic Versioning guidelines.
-The current version of this package is an alpha version (pre-release) and is currently being tested.
-Most probably it will not work as expected, however, please consider reporting issues to the repo owner.
+The current version of this package is an alpha version (pre-release) and it is still being developed to add more capabilities.

 # Table of Contents
 1. [Installation](#Installation)